benseven/edi.bike/site/articles/2025-12-14-looking-ahead-to-tro-sub/index.md

 > While most cyclists are considerate of other road users, we don’t believe that the suggested mitigating measures such as “Share with Care” signage would be effective in deterring those who are not.
 We hope therefore that the Committee will uphold our objection to the TRO allowing two-way cycling on Rose Street.

 Nobody is looking to use Rose Street as their new commuting go-to.
 The changes being proposed are consistent with elsewhere in the city, will enable certain cycling journeys more direct access to their destination, and otherwise are a tiny sliver of the active travel story in Edinburgh.

-**This energy could have been far better spent lobbying Voi to make the length of Rose St a go-slow zone for their hire bikes, and that would have had far more impact on pedestrian safety than worrying about which way law-abiding cycle travellers are allowed to roll down it.**

 It's exhausting to see so much hand-waving from folks over something with so little impact.